EndPointCorp/end-point-blog/2011/05/05/benchmarking-perl-map.html.md

 </tr>
 </tbody></table>

-In this case, replacing the [imperative programming](http://en.wikipedia.org/wiki/Imperative_programming) style here with [Functional programming](http://en.wikipedia.org/wiki/Functional_programming) (via map) yielded a small performance improvement, but the script executed each method 1,000,000 times, so the performance gain yielded by just one method call is very small.
-I doubt it's worth it go on a code cleanup rampage to update and test this, but it's good to keep in mind moving forward as small bits of the code are touched.
-I also wonder if the performance will vary when the size of $things changes — something I didn't test here.
-It was nice to practice using Perl's map method and Benchmark module.
+In this case, replacing the [imperative programming](https://en.wikipedia.org/wiki/Imperative_programming) style here with [Functional programming](https://en.wikipedia.org/wiki/Functional_programming) (via map) yielded a small performance improvement, but the script executed each method 1,000,000 times, so the performance gain yielded by just one method call is very small.
+I doubt it’s worth it go on a code cleanup rampage to update and test this, but it’s good to keep in mind moving forward as small bits of the code are touched.
+I also wonder if the performance will vary when the size of $things changes — something I didn’t test here.
+It was nice to practice using Perl’s map method and Benchmark module.
 Yippee.